-The ending of your wedding speech is your final opportunity to leave a lasting impression on the couple and their guests.
-While much attention is paid to crafting the perfect opening (as covered in our guide to starting wedding speeches), your closing words often carry even more emotional weight and memorability.
+Knowing how to end a wedding speech is crucial, as your closing words are your final opportunity to leave a lasting impression on the couple and their guests.
+While crafting the perfect opening is important (as covered in our guide to starting wedding speeches), the ending often carries even more emotional weight and memorability.

 Whether you’re delivering a best man speech, a maid of honor toast, or a father of the bride address, your conclusion needs to tie everything together while hitting just the right emotional note.
 This guide will help you craft the perfect ending that resonates with both the couple and their guests.